scallop-lang/scallop-lang.github.io/md/get-started.md

 # Scallop as Python Library

-The most exciting thing of Scallop is when it can be used with PyTorch, a very popular machine learning framework.
+One of the most powerful features of Scallop concerns using it with PyTorch, a popular machine learning framework.
 But before that, we need to first get familiar with how to use Scallop inside Python, by using our Python binding, `scallopy`.
 Make sure you first [follow the instruction](/download.html?scallopy) to